-Prerequisite: Midwifery Skills I, matriculating students only This series covers equipment used by midwives, how to use and care for that equipment, physical exams, gynecological exams and pap smears, venipuncture, injections, fetal monitoring, suturing, newborn exams, and all midwifery skills outlined in The Practical Skills Guide for Midwifery.
+MID 102Midwifery Skills II230Prerequisite: Midwifery Skills I, matriculating students onlyThis series covers equipment used by midwives, how to use and care for thatequipment, physical exams, gynecological exams and pap smears, venipuncture,injections, fetal monitoring, suturing, newborn exams, and all midwifery skillsoutlined in The Practical Skills Guide for Midwifery.

-Matriculating students onlyStudents work directly with a qualified Preceptor(s) in one or more clinical sitesthroughout their education and progress through a tiered process of observation,assistance and management in the Antepartum, Intrapartum and Postpartum period.Clinical experiences include participating in prenatal and postpartum appointments,labor and birth, and office procedures for midwifery practices.Total12240
+Students work directly with a qualified Preceptor(s) in one or more clinical sites throughout their education and progress through a tiered process of observation, assistance and management in the Antepartum, Intrapartum and Postpartum period.
+Clinical experiences include participating in prenatal and postpartum appointments, labor and birth, and office procedures for midwifery practices.